openMVG/openMVG/docs/sphinx/rst/openMVG/multiview/multiview.rst

    The fundamental matrix and the point to line constraint.

 The fundamental matrix is sometime called bifocal-tensor, it is a 3 x 3 matrix of rank 2 with 7 degree of freedom.
-8 ou 7 correspondences are sufficient to computes the :math:`F` matrix.
+8 ou 7 correspondences are sufficient to compute the :math:`F` matrix.
-Implementation follows the DLT (Direct Linear Transform) explain in [HZ]_ book.
+Implementation follows the DLT (Direct Linear Transform) explained in [HZ]_ book.

 Essential matrix
 ---------------------

-Adding intrinsic parameter to the fundamental matrix gives a metric "object" that provide the following relation :math:`E = K'^T FK` , this is the Essential relation explained by Longuet-Higgins in 1981 [Longuet]_.
+Adding intrinsic parameters to the fundamental matrix gives a metric "object" that provides the following relation :math:`E = K'^T FK` , this is the Essential relation explained by Longuet-Higgins in 1981 [Longuet]_.
 This essential matrix links the relative position of the camera to the fundamental matrix relation.